 - Portable, crank or solar-powered USB charger for your cell phone

 - Moist towelettes or wipes

 - Lighter or matches

 - Fire extinguisher

 - At least one change of clothes, and a sturdy pair of shoes or work boots

 5. Regardless of whether you plan to evacuate or ride out a storm at home, make sure your house is in good repair and up to local hurricane building code specifications.
 Shop now for tested and approved window coverings, and check the security of all the doors on your house, especially your garage door, which is usually the most vulnerable to high winds.

 Don’t wait until a hurricane is at your doorstep; make your plan and gather supplies now.
 Advance preparation, before a hurricane threatens, will make you more resilient to its impacts.
-You can rest assured that Hancock and Whitney Bank are prepared to weather any storms that might come our way.
+You can rest assured that Hancock Whitney is prepared to weather any storms that might come our way.
 We’re here to help before and after disaster strikes.

 We provide links to external websites for convenience; we do not endorse and are not responsible for content, links, privacy or security policies.